Leenoose/FastAPI-Kafka-SQL-Example/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple project to demonstrate running a FastAPI service as a Kafka Consumer and Producer, using Kafka to write messages directly to the database.
+This is a simple project to demonstrate running a FastAPI server as a Kafka Consumer and Producer, with the FastAPI server listening to Kafka topics and writing them to the database as they come in.
+The functionality of the FastAPI server is to listen to messages on a specific topic, and to write the messages to a PostGreSQL database.
+A POST endpoint is available for the user to write messages to topics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>